ASEM000/pytreeclass/README.md

 import jax
 from jax import numpy as jnp
-from pytreeclass import treeclass,tree_viz
+from pytreeclass import treeclass,tree_viz import matplotlib.pyplot as plt

 @treeclass
 class Linear :
-   # any variable not wrapped with @treeclass
+   # Any variable not wrapped with @treeclass
-   # should be declared as dataclass field here
+   # should be declared as a dataclass field here
    weight : jnp.ndarray
    bias   : jnp.ndarray